angelwingscomms/q/files/final_prompt.md

 MANDATORY: Let section A contain exactly 20 objective questions.
 Let section B contain exactly 5 short-answer questions.
 Let section C contain exactly 5 essay/theory questions.

     CRITICAL: For END OF TERM quizzes, sections B and C are REQUIRED and must ALWAYS be included regardless of grade level or any other factors.

+    CRITICAL: Make the word problems in the objective section to be only 7 in number

 Text to create the quiz with:
   """